7zeb/newui-extensions/login/README.md

 - NewuI v4.1.3 Base (with required.js file)

 ### Development Status
-This project is currently: '''In development'''
+This project is currently: **Completed**
-It's scheduled to get finished on: September 21, 2025
+You can now download this project and the UI should work

 ### About this project
 the NewUI Login Extension is an extension to add account support to your site, it provides a CSS add-on with login elements, and has a HTML template, and profile picture already ready.
 Just take your CSS, HTML, and add your own backend.